interlay/interlay.github.io/docs/start/beta.md

 ### End Users (award: 1 DOT per user for the first 500.
 500 DOT in total)

 1. Get testnet Bitcoin from a BTC faucet
-1. Get testnet DOT from the PolkaBTC faucet
+1. Get testnet DOT from the interBTC faucet
-1. Issue PolkaBTC
+1. Issue interBTC
-1. Redeem PolkaBTC
+1. Redeem interBTC
 1. Fill in the user feedback form provided at [https://beta.polkabtc.io/feedback](https://beta.polkabtc.io/feedback)

 ### Vault (award: 4 DOT for the first 50, 200 DOT in total)